FURSADMIT/HW-3.3/README.md

-# Eight facts about me
+# Nine facts about me
 ## *Dmitry Fursa*
 1. **I was born in 17.06.1993**
 2. **I live in Moscow**